schmocker/Pyjamas/Models/PowerPlantsLoad/RunningWaterPowerPlantLoad/V001/README.md

 ## Inputs
 The inputs to this model are:

-1. Power plants data
+1. Futures - Timestamps
-1. Futures
+1. PowerPlantsData - Dictionary holding the different required parameters of power plants

 ## Outputs